Skip to main content

 ambari-server restart

-In a large Cluster, the process of starting the NameNode can take a significant amount of time.
-The startup time depends not only on the available computing resources but also on the volume of data and network parameters.
+In a large Cluster, the NameNode initialization process can take a significant amount of time.
+The initialization time depends not only on the available computational resources, but also on the data volume and network parameters.

-To ensure that Ambari's requests to start the NameNode do not exceed the timeout during an update, configure the NameNode restart timeout parameter in Ambari, upgrade.parameter.nn-restart.timeout, in the file /etc/ambari-server/conf/ambari.properties of the Ambari Server machine.
+To ensure that Ambari requests to start the NameNode do not exceed the time limit during an upgrade, configure the NameNode restart timeout parameter in Ambari, upgrade.parameter.nn-restart.timeout, in the /etc/ambari-server/conf/ambari.properties file on the Ambari Server machine.

 note

 Initially, add 10% to the time (in seconds) normally required to restart the NameNode.
-Although there is no standard method to determine an appropriate value, the following guidance can be used.
+Although there is no standard method for determining an appropriate value, the following guideline can be used.
 For example, 660 seconds (11 minutes) if the normal restart time is 600 seconds (10 minutes).
-For this, follow these steps:
+To do so, follow the steps below:

 1. Open the Ambari Server configuration file with a text editor: